 Reducing the risks

 The best way to reduce the risks to you and your baby is to ensure your diabetes is well controlled before you become pregnant.
+So, ideally, a pregnancy should be planned.

 Before you start trying for a baby, ask your GP or diabetes specialist (diabetologist) for advice.
 You should be referred to a diabetic pre-conception clinic for support.